 The member countries and extractive companies that are signatories to and participants of the EITI cover a wide range of capabilities and resources.
-The capacity at the government and company level to provide information differs, as well for civil society and community partners.
-To facilitate data reporting in a harmonised format from each group, this report takes a good, better and best approach to data standards.
+The capacity at the government and extractive company level to provide information differs, as well for civil society and community partner.
+To facilitate data reporting from each group, this report takes a good, better and best approach to data standards.
 These are classifications developed by the research team and do not pertain to EITI compliance.

-The approach allows three levels of recommendations to be made; the 'good' focuses on meeting the minimum requirements set by an EITI Requirement; 'better' and 'best' approaches build further on the basic standards.
-The latter two categories also include/refer to data categories coming into greater use in EITI Country Reports and other extractive transparency initiatives.

-As EITI is an evolving process, the better and best approaches are meant to encourage participants to standardize reporting where increased information and data commitments are being made by the MSG.
-The three levels of recommendations should not be seen as a three tier reporting system, but are meant to allow participants with varying capacities to report their data.
+The approach allows three levels of recommendations to be made; the 'good' focuses on meeting the minimum requirements set by EITI Requirement; 'better' and 'best' approaches building further on the basic standards.
+As EITI is an evolving process, the better and best approaches are meant to encourage participants to standardise reporting where increased information and data commitments are being made by the Multi Stakeholder group.
+The three levels of recommendations should not be seen as a three tier reporting system.

-Good refers to standards for the data categories and the format in which data should be presented, that meet the minimum data to be provided under each EITI Requirement.
-The recommendations take into consideration differing capacity for stakeholders and include data formats and categories that are already in common usage in different EITI Country Reports.
+Good refers to reporting standards that meet the minimum data output to be provided under each EITI Requirement.
+The recommendations take into consideration differing capacity for stakeholders and include data formats that are already in common usage in different EITI Country Reports.

-Better refers to standards (data format and categories) that are enhancements of data covered under the good category.
+Better refers to reporting standards that are enhancements of data output covered under the good category.
 These recommendations differ by EITI Requirement; in some cases they provide standards for more disaggregated reporting within a data category and in others they refer to more details being provided for each category.
 In some cases, there may be just one standard that is considered suitable and therefore no differentiation will be made between the different levels of recommendations.

-Best refers to standards (data format and categories) that represent the highest international benchmarks and standards and are considered to provide comprehensive information, beyond the minimum data requirements.
-For some categories international standards are beginning to emerge, and the recommendations reflect evolving trends rather than set standards.
-In some cases data categories include terminology and issues being increasingly reported in EITI Country Reports and other assessments.
-Recommendations under this grouping are not prescriptive but should be explored by EITI participants to enhance their reporting standards.
+Best refers to reporting standards that represent the highest international benchmarks and standards and are considered to provide comprehensive information, beyond the minimum data requirements.
+For some data categories international standards are still evolving, and the recommendations reflect evolving trends rather than set standards.